Fueling the energy transition with renewables

 1 July 2024

-Sustainable fuels are needed for off-grid and sectors as aviation, shipping, heavy road transport and the chemical industry go green.
+Sustainable fuels are needed for off-grid and sectors as aviation, shipping, heavy road transport and the chemical industry to go green.
 Renewable energy is needed to replace fossil fuels and reduce CO2 emissions.
 Yet, sustainable fuels currently make up less than 5% of all fuels consumed.
 TNO is working on technologies and applications that can help increase that percentage urgently.

 Two groups: biofuels and e-fuels